pcx/shoot/README.rst

 Stuff *Shoot* does for you:

-- Map .html files to URLs and renders them while serving
+- Maps .html files to URLs and renders them while serving
-- List dirs and serve static files like any good web server would do
+- Lists dirs and serve static files like any good web server would do
-- Let you pass custom context while rendering templates
+- Lets you pass custom context while rendering templates
 - Lets you pass custom Django settings module